 You may also choose any other book written by an author on this list.
-Please use the summer reading log to keep a record of books that you read both from this list and other titles not on this list.
+Please use the Summer Reading Log to keep a record of books that you read both from this list and other titles not on this list.
+Bring your reading log to class during the first week of school.
 I love knowing what books you enjoy!